My Main Page with Links to My Book

 1. individuals between the 50th and 99th percentile in economic resources

-Minor causal factor
+Minor factor

-1. factor that rarely changes the probability of a result
+1. factor that changes the probability of a result but not by important amounts (example: Substance that that makes most plants grow slightly faster)

-2. factor that commonly changes the probability of a result but not by important amounts; example: chemical that that makes most plants grow a bit faster
+2. factor that rarely changes the probability of a result

 3. factor that changes the probability of a result by important

-amounts, but little or nothing of moral or practical value can be done about the factor; remote factor
+amounts, but little or nothing of moral or practical value can be done about the factor; remote factor (example: Volcano thousands of years ago that caused your ancestors to meet)

 Moderate